 For multi-region Cosmos accounts that are configured with a single-write region, enable automatic-failover by using Azure CLI or Azure portal.
 After you enable automatic failover, whenever there is a regional disaster, Cosmos DB will automatically failover your account.

 Even if your Cosmos account is highly available, your application may not be correctly designed to remain highly available.
-To test the end-to-end high availability for your application, periodically invoke the manual failover by using Azure CLI or Azure portal, as a part of your application testing or disaster-recovery (DR) drills.
+To test the end-to-end high availability of your application, periodically invoke the manual failover by using Azure CLI or Azure portal, as a part of your application testing or disaster-recovery (DR) drills.

 Within a globally distributed database environment there is a direct relationship between the consistency level and data durability in the presence of a region-wide outage.
 As you develop your business continuity plan, you need to understand the maximum acceptable time before the application fully recovers after a disruptive event.
 The time required for an application to fully recover is known as recovery time objective (RTO).
 You also need to understand the maximum period of recent data updates the application can tolerate losing when recovering after a disruptive event.
 The time period of updates that you might afford to lose is known as recovery point objective (RPO).
 To see the RPO and RTO for Azure Cosmos DB, see Consistency levels and data durability

-Next you can learn about scaling throughput in the following article:
+Next you can read the following articles: